3 in Three has some terrific world-building.

 The siloed structure of the puzzle scenes also allows for some interesting narrative twists.
 The scenes can be viewed in any order as they are unlocked, and some even need to be revisited for additional narrative information or clues to the game’s larger meta-puzzle.
 Again, it makes the game more coherent, intentional, and alive, all qualities that you don’t expect from a puzzle collection.

 Those puzzles form the backbone of the entire game, though, and many aren’t that fun.
 There’s great ones, to be sure, like a devilish riddle game where you add letters to words to change their meaning (making a boy happy is turning “lad” into “glad,” for instance).
+Word puzzles, not usually common in puzzle games, are a welcome recurring feature in Johnson’s games.
 But a surprising number of the puzzles are unfathomable guessing games that need to be brute-forced.

 One repeat offender is a format in which you have to open a wall of panels by hitting toggleable buttons in a particular sequence.
 In miniature, this is manageable, but 3 in Three scales it beyond a solvable level.
 One particular scene asks you to press 12 buttons to press in a specific order, leading to over 479 million possible combinations.
 There is no earthly way to figure this puzzle out by any logical method.
 It’s enormously frustrating and fails to stimulate any intellectual reaction.
 This is by far the worst of the bunch, but similar puzzles involving re-ordering sequences of letters are aggravating for the same reasons.